-These useful accessories are available at Amazon.
+These useful accessories are available at Amazon or, in some cases, at Bed Bath and Beyond.
 Use them to enhance your yoga experience and for the chi-raising exercises described in the Bench Yoga book.
 Eventually they will be available here.
 In the meantime, please order them using the links below.
 Your purchases will help to support our work!

 |This kind of Half-Size Support Bolster ($37.10, available in a variety of colors) is fantastic for doing supported backbends on the bench.
 Can also be used to cushion the knees when doing kneeling poses, and supporting the body during forward bends.
 But the supported backbend is the #1 reason for having it.
 It's perfect for the Reclining Warrior and Leaning Vajrasana poses.|

 |This is the kind of Yoga Block you want for your practice ($20 for 2).
 They're light, strong, and 4 inches wide on the edge, which gives you stable support when they're on edge.
 You want two, so you can position a block lower with one hand while supporting yourself on the other.

 Note: A block on the floor gives you three support heights.
 The bench gives you a fourth.
 A block on the bench gives you three more, for a total of seven stable support heights, with only a few inches between them.